1. /

 3. Open a local bank account: This may not be necessary, but will be useful if you’re planning to stay long-term in Spain as you’ll potentially save on bank fees while abroad.
 A local account will also be needed if you’re going to work part-time while you study.
 It’s easy to open an account with a bank in Barcelona if you have a fixed address and a NIE – look around for the best terms, including online banks.
 A few banks will also allow foreigners without a NIE to open a non-resident account.

-These are just a few of the steps you should take to find your feet in Barcelona and make the most of your experience..
-Our staff and advisors at the Expanish school in Barcelona will be able to answer questions you have about the city and help you get settled in the city.
-Get in touch with us now to find out more about our Spanish courses in Barcelona.
+These are just a few of the steps you should take to find your feet in Barcelona and make the most of your experience.
+Our staff and advisors will be able to answer questions you have about the city and help you get settled in the city.
+Get in touch with us now!

 DISCLAIMER: This is an informative guide, based on available information from official government and other sources.
 It does not offer any rights or guarantees.
 Rules can change over time, and vary in different countries or regions, so always check information and requirements with official sources.